 Become a supporting organisation

-Organisations can sign up to support the aims of the Global Initiative - the prohibition of all corporal punishment of children - by filling in the online form below or by downloading and completing a PDF of our supporters form.
+Organisations can sign up to support the aims of the Global Initiative - the prohibition of all corporal punishment of children - by filling in the online form below.

 STATEMENT OF SUPPORT FOR PROHIBITING ALL CORPORAL PUNISHMENT